mainkoon81/Study-02-AB-Testing/README.md

    - The test statistics is 10 which is smaller than the value at 0.05 significance level, so we conclude that "reject H0".

 ### C2. two sample(independent) Non-Parametric: `Mann_Whitney_Wilcoxon U-test`
 It compares two independent samples but compare them by `rank`!
 It uses **U**-statistics: offering the degree of **overlap in ranks** b/w the two groups.
+ - Examples:
-For example, let's say a pizza café owner wants to know who eats more slices of pizza: football or basketball players.
+   - Let's say a pizza café owner wants to know who eats more slices of pizza: football or basketball players.
 With this information she will determine how much inventory she needs during football and basketball seasons.
 After collecting the data, you realize that there are some extreme outliers among basketball players that may **skew the results**.
 You determine to run a Mann_Whitney_Wilcoxon U-test.
 <img src="https://user-images.githubusercontent.com/31917400/50447541-b9569a80-0913-11e9-8133-bb7f085c6862.jpg" />

  - **Steps**: